Pistachio Cranberry Biscotti

 - Place cranberries in a small bowl; sprinkle with orange juice.
 In a large bowl, cream butter and sugar until light and fluffy.
 Add eggs, one at a time, beating well after each addition.
 Beat in vanilla.
 Combine the flour, baking powder and salt; gradually add to creamed mixture.
 Stir in pistachios and lemon peel.
 Drain cranberries; stir into dough.

 - On a lightly floured surface, divide dough into thirds.
-On a baking sheet coated with cooking spray, shape each portion into a 12-in. x 2-in. rectangle.
+On a baking sheet coated with cooking spray, shape each portion into a 12x2-in. rectangle.
 Bake at 350° for 20-25 minutes or until golden brown.
 Cool for 5 minutes.

 - Transfer to a cutting board; with a serrated knife, cut each loaf into 20 slices.
 Place cut side down on baking sheets coated with cooking spray.
 Bake for 12-15 minutes or until firm, turning once.
 Remove to wire racks to cool.

-- For icing, combine confectioners' sugar and lemon peel in a small bowl; stir in enough milk to achieve desired drizzling consistency.
+- For icing, combine confectioners' sugar and lemon zest in a small bowl; stir in enough milk to achieve desired drizzling consistency.
 Drizzle over biscotti.
 Store in an airtight container.
-Yield: 5 dozen.

 Loved this biscotti...Agree with a previous baker, the dough is very wet and would reduce the amount of cranberries and cut them in half refore adding them to the dough. will make again